 Mathematics is the language of science.
 Increasingly, it is also the language of finance and the high-tech industry.
 Math is not just a powerful problem-solving tool; it is also a highly creative intellectual pursuit that combines intuition, imagination, and logic.
 Math is used in everyday life, including in the telling of time, the movement of vehicles, and the playing of sports.
 It’s also used in more complex research, including biomedical engineering, food technology, chemical sciences, civil and structural engineering, mining, and so much more.
 A minor in mathematics will cover practical topics like the applications of math and data analysis, as well as highly theoretical and abstract concepts.

 At Algoma University, a rich Music Program offers all students the possibility to earn a minor in music.
-Students have the freedom to create a 18-credit music minor ‘track’ in-line with targeted musical interests.
+Students have the freedom to create a 24-credit music minor ‘track’ in-line with targeted musical interests.
 Over the years, many students have taken advantage of the opportunity to earn a Music minor during their time at Algoma University.
-For more information, view the Music Minor Tracks (PDF) document.

 The study of Visual Art is an exciting and challenging path to self-knowledge, and understanding one’s relationship to the world.